andybywire/sanity-plugin-taxonomy-manager/README.md

 > Many knowledge organization systems, such as thesauri, taxonomies, classification schemes and subject heading systems, share a similar structure, and are used in similar applications.
 SKOS captures much of this similarity and makes it explicit, to enable data and technology sharing across diverse applications.
 >
 > The SKOS data model provides a standard, low-cost migration path for porting existing knowledge organization systems to the Semantic Web.
 SKOS also provides a lightweight, intuitive language for developing and sharing new knowledge organization systems.
 It may be used on its own, or in combination with formal knowledge representation languages such as the Web Ontology language (OWL).

-## To Do

-- [ ] Move document level validation to individual fields
-- [ ] Add extended disjunction validation for broaderTransitive/Related concepts
-- [ ] Add language and country tags to support internationalization, adjust PrefLabel uniqueness rules
-- [ ] Add implementation examples for single and multiple hierarchical schemes, faceted classification, and thesauri
-- [ ] Add "Export as Turtle File" to `skosConceptScheme` type
-- [ ] Add functionality to import from .csv and/or .ttl

-## To Done

-- [x] Create taxonomy tree view custom input template for `skosConceptScheme` [2022-06-12]

 ## License